marcellerdelyi/Cheat-Sheets/git.md

 | -------------------------- | ------------------------------------------------------ |
 | `git log`                  | Lists the chronological history of commits             |
 | `git log --pretty=oneline` | Lists the chronological history of commits in one line |

+# The Perfect Commit Message

+1. Subject = concise summary of what happened
+2. Body = more detailed explanation
+- What is now different than before?
+- What's the reason for the change?
+- Is there anything to watch out for / anything particularly remarkable?